Letters from Lodi

 Tempranillo, in fact, is currently the fourth most widely planted wine grape in the world.
 Over 87% of it is planted in Spain.
 California?
 Right now, a total of 914 acres.
 Interestingly, Tempranillo has also been showing very promising results in Southern Oregon, where there is currently just over 400 acres planted.

-Despite its enormous importance in Europe, obviously Tempranillo has a long ways to go before catching on with American consumers.
+Despite its enormous importance in Europe, obviously, Tempranillo has a long way to go before catching on with American consumers.
 Although it's been only within the past 20 years that most American wine lovers have even heard of the variety, we know from historical accounts that the grape was first introduced to California during the late 1800s, and first known as Valdepeñas.
-According the U.C.
+According to the U.C.
 Davis Foundation Plant Services page:

-Thus, for most of the twentieth century Tempranillo was listed in California and USDA grape acrage and crush reports as Valdepeñas.
+Thus, for most of the twentieth century, Tempranillo was listed in California and USDA grape acreage and crush reports as Valdepeñas.
 Whatever its moniker, it was considered a very minor variety — primarily because most of it was planted in warmer regions (i.e., south of Lodi) of the Central Valley, where it produced nondescript wines going into “jug” generic blends and fortified bottlings.